aviumlabs/drupal-compose/README.md

 ## Additional Docker Information

-To run the services in the background:
+To run docker services in the background:

     docker compose up -d

-To run the services in the foreground:
+To run docker services in the foreground:

     docker compose up

+To run docker kubernetes:

+    kubectl apply -f k8s

 To stop an individual service: